Placeholder-Software/Crowds/docs/GettingStarted/LocalAvoidance.md

 Local Avoidance is built into the core [Navigator](../../Reference/MonoBehaviours/Navigator) Monobehaviour.
 To use it simply [create an agent](../../HowTo/CreateAnAgent), open the [Navigator](../../Reference/MonoBehaviours/Navigator) inspector, turn on [`Block Other Agents`](../../Reference/MonoBehaviours/Navigator#block-other-agents) to make other agents avoid this agent and turn on [`Avoid Local Obstacles`](../../Reference/MonoBehaviours/Navigator#avoid-local-obstacles) to make this agent avoid nearby obstacles (including other agents).

+### Urgency

+There will always be situations where a Local Avoidance algorithm will fail to find a collision free direction for some agents to move in.
+This can sometimes a low priority agents stuck at the edges of a Crowd, failing to ever make any progress.
+Overcrowded includes an innovative solution to this problem: Urgency.

+Urgency increases when an agent is not making any progress and temporarily makes the agent more "selfish" - this allows it to push past the obstacle that was stopping it.
+This selfishness can help clear blockages in crowds and significantly improves the overall flow of agents through the scene even in areas where a conventional Local Avoidance algorithm would fail.

+To add Urgency to an agent simply add an [Urgency](../../Reference/MonoBehaviours/Urgency) MonoBehaviour alongside the [Navigator](../../Reference/MonoBehaviours/Navigator) MonoBehaviour.

 ### Configuring Local Avoidance

 With the default settings local avoidance will improve the movement of all agents around the scene.
-However, you may want to configure certain agents to move in different ways.
+However, you may want to configure specific agents to move in a different way.
 For example all NPCs should avoid collisions with the player character even if it means colliding with other NPCs.

+All configuration is done by setting a range, not a specific value.
+The actual value used is randomly picked from the range.
+This means that if you spawn many agents from the same prefab they will all have slightly different configurations, this significantly improves the quality of movement of large groups of agents.

 ### Priority